PrafullBendale/Time-Series-Analysis/README.md

 I have used Python for the data processing and visualization.
 Along with Python i used Numpy, Pandas, Plotly, Matplotlib libraries for Data Preprocessing, Model Training And Data Visualization.

+After training models and checking their Accuracy i useed the one which had the maximum accuracy and using the same i forecasted the the values of next day which was the 10% of the original data set received and stored the result in excel file(Forecasted_Values.csv)